Frequently Asked Questions

 Trainers generally focus on teaching new skills to healthy, well-socialized dogs.
 While trainers can help with many common issues pet parents face — like jumping, excessive barking, and leash pulling — most are not equipped to address behavior problems like aggression and fearfulness.

 Behavior services focus on these issues.
-We start with a thorough evaluation to assess the source of the issues you and your pup are facing.
+We start with a thorough evaluation to assess the source of the challenges you and your pup are facing.
 Then, we design a treatment program that works for you both.
-This will include medical follow-ups to discuss with your veterinarian, management strategies to minimize risks and setbacks, and behavior modification to help with your dog's recovery and growth.
+This may include medical follow-ups to discuss with your veterinarian, management strategies to minimize risks and setbacks, and behavior modification to help with your dog's recovery and growth.

 Do I need to come to you, or do you do in-home sessions?